EUGEArg/EUGEArg/README.md

 **About me**

-- 🌱 I’m currently learning **JavaScript, React, Node.js, and Java**.
+- 🌱 I’m currently learning **JavaScript, React, Next.js, Node.js**.

 - 👨‍💻 All of my projects are available at [GitHub](GitHub)